OceanBioME/OceanBioME.jl/docs/src/model_components/carbon-chemistry.md

 The default uses the polynomial approximation described in [roquet2015](@citet) as provided by [`SeawaterPolynomials.jl`](https://github.com/CliMA/SeawaterPolynomials.jl/).

 ### Computing the carbonate concentration
-So that this model can be used in calcite dissolution models it can also return the carbonate saturation by calling the function `calcite_saturation`
+So that this model can be used in calcite dissolution models it can also return the calcite saturation state by calling the function `calcite_saturation`
 ```@example carbon-chem
 using OceanBioME.Models.CarbonChemistryModel: calcite_saturation